-

 Drive-by techniques for railway bridge structural health monitoring

 Drive-by approaches aim to assess bridge structural health status exploiting on-board train measurements.
 Precisely, damage occurrence on the bridge can be reflected in the dynamic interaction between the train and the bridge itself, and thus in the train response.
-The focus of this thesis is to improve previously developed signal processing procedures to develop and Read more
+The focus of this thesis is to improve previously developed signal processing procedures to develop and implement novel and effective algorithms for bridge health status evaluation, damage detection and localization.
+During the thesis the student will use an established time domain simulation tool for train-track-bridge interaction (ADTreS) dynamic simulation, developed and continuously upgraded inside the Department of Mechanical Engineering.
+The thesis… Read more

 -